yigitozgumus/interop/README.md

 - Path validity status (✓ or ✗)
 - Whether the path is within the home directory (✓ or ✗)
 - Project descriptions (if provided)
+- Commands associated with the project and their aliases

 ### List Commands